Madprofe55or/7-Wonders-Duel/README.md

 # 7-Wonders-Duel
 Main git for 7 Wonders Duel fan project

-README updated on 31-Aug-2017
+README updated on 26-Sep-2017

 FUNCTIONALITY STILL NEEDED:
-1. Building wonders, and applying their effects
+1. Building wonders, and applying their effects--DONE
-2. Choosing progress tokens when getting a pair of science symbols
+2. Choosing progress tokens when getting a pair of science symbols--DONE
 3. Game end state
     a.
 Military victory
     b.
 Science victory